Avoiding Common Lifting Injuries: Prevention Tips

 What are common lifting injuries?

-Common lifting injuries include strains, sprains, muscle pulls, and back injuries.
-These can occur when lifting heavy objects or lifting improperly.
+Common lifting injuries include muscle strains, ligament sprains, and back injuries.
+These can occur when lifting heavy objects or lifting improperly, particularly if technique is poor or the body is fatigued.

 What are some prevention tips for lifting injuries?

-Some prevention tips for lifting injuries include using proper lifting techniques, warming up before lifting, using lifting aids or equipment when necessary, and maintaining good posture while lifting.
+Prevention strategies include using proper lifting techniques, warming up before lifting, using aids or equipment when needed, and maintaining good posture throughout the lift.

 What are some proper lifting techniques to prevent injuries?

-Proper lifting techniques include bending at the knees and not the waist, keeping the object close to the body, lifting with the legs and not the back, and avoiding twisting while lifting.
+Proper lifting techniques involve bending at the knees rather than the waist, keeping objects close to the body, lifting with the legs rather than the back, and avoiding twisting while lifting.

 How can warming up help prevent lifting injuries?